Ri-chard-Wu/RNE-fpj/README.md

 ## Train model
-First navigate to the `Python-Wrapper` directory, the run the following command:
+First navigate to the `Python-Wrapper` directory, then run the following command:
 ```bash
 python train.py
 ```
+Paremeters are all contained in `Python-Wrapper/parameters.py`.

 ## Pre-trained weights